karabayse/food/README.md

 ## Food

-Full stack application in the beginning stages
+MEAN stack application
+* User may add add shopping list items
-* User will be able to add, update, and delete shopping list items
+* User will be able to update and delete shopping list items